behnamasadi/cpp_tutorials/docs/pointers.md

 ptr is: 0x7ffee0953bdc
 *ptr is: 3
 ```
-`&foo` and  `&foo` are the same, because reference is just like an alias for variable.
+`&foo` and  `&ref` are the same, because reference is just like an alias for variable.

 This is valid: